SamuelWhitton/natural-daina/README.md

 + A method can refer to objects which were previously declared outside of the method.

-### Constructor Methods, Instance Methods and Type Methods
+### Constructors, Instance Methods and Type Methods

-There are three kinds of methods that can be attached to a class; constructor methods, instance methods and type methods.
+There are three kinds of methods that can be attached to a class; constructors, instance methods and type methods.

-Constructor methods can have input objects but can't have an explict output object.
+Constructors can have input objects but can't have an explict output object.
 Instead, a constructor's output object is always a new object of the class.
 In the following example, a constructor called **newHatContainer** is declared for **[HatContainer]** which takes an input **hatInput** and assigns it as the instance object **hat**.
 ```
 [HatContainer] (Hat)
     [Hat] hat
 {
+    @@ newHatContainer constructor starts here @@
     ~ newHatContainer *([Hat] hatInput) {
         .hat = hatInput;
     }
+    @@ newHatContainer constructor ends here @@
 }

 [Hat] {
     ~ newHat *{}
 }
 ```
+The syntax of a constructor is comprised of three components:

+1. **~**
+2. An identifier for the constructor.
+In this case the identifier is **newHatContainer**.
+3. A method described by the Daina method syntax.
+In this case the method takes an input **hatInput** and assigns it as the instance object **hat**.

 A new object **hatContainer** is created by invoking the constructor **[HatContainer]:newHatContainer** with the input **someHat**.
 ```
 [] (Hat, HatContainer) {
     *{
         [Hat] someHat = \[Hat]:newHat;
-        [HatContainer] hatContainer = \[HatContainer]:newHatContainer someHat;
+        [HatContainer] hatContainer = \[HatContainer]:newHatContainer someHat; @ new object
     }
 }